 Keep the packaging simple and the product safe.
-Think about the experience of opening it at the other end; most complain about Styrofoam and popcorn as it explodes upon opening, it’s bad for the environment and it fills up their bins.
+Think about the experience of opening it at the other end; most complain about Styrofoam and popcorn as it explodes upon opening, it’s bad for the environment and makes a mess around their desk.
 You need to get the balance right between limiting the packaging and keeping your product safe.

 Send the product with your fact sheet and consider adding a personal, handwritten note on a comp slip too.
 If you have a media release already written and it’s relevant, then you can include it too.

 Be mindful if you’re sending something perishable – make sure the person will be in the day you send it by contacting them first.

 So you’ve sent out your product.
 What’s next?